kavika13/get-rekt/README.md

 ## Developing on the project

-- You need npm installed on your box, and working in the path
+- You need [node/npm](http://nodejs.org/) installed on your box, and working in the path
 - You need [brunch](https://github.com/brunch/brunch) - *`npm install -g brunch` (use `sudo` if necessary)*
 - You need to install the dependencies for the project - *`npm install` in the project root directory*